MooersLab/pymolshortcuts/README.md

 See the tables below.

 Another class of shortcuts launch your favorite full-featured text editor from within PyMOL.
-You have to install the text editor and edit the file path to the executable.
+You have to install the text editor and edit the file path to the editor's executable or binary file.

 Another class of shortcuts opens the manuscript or grant application that you are working on in Overleaf.
 You have to edit the script by pasting in the appropriate link to the specific document.